shaun-davies/weight-up/README.md

 ## Media

--	All photos used were obtained from Pexels and Unsplash
+-	Photos used were obtained from Ivan Samkov, Scott Webb, Andrea Piacquadio, Andrew Dick, Monstera on Pexels and Rodrigo Sarsfield, Danielle Cerullo, Milan Csizmadia, Quan Lee and Jonathan Borba on Unsplash.

 ## Acknowledgments